lognoroy/Shopping-WEBSITE/README.md

 # Shopping-WEBSITE

 June 2022

-• An E-commerce (online shopping) website, where in home page user can see various items with the images and the product details.
-User can choose products from here.
+• An E-commerce (online shopping) website, where on the home page users can see various items with images and product details.
+Users can choose products from here.

-• Whenever someone clicks on the Shopping cart icon, Cart page will open, from where, One can see the total bill.Here user can also remove a product from cart page or can also go back to the previous page for choosing more element by clicking the title in the navigation bar.
+• Whenever someone clicks on the Shopping cart icon, the Cart page will open, from where One can see the total bill.
+Here users can also remove a product from the cart page or can also go back to the previous page for choosing more elements by clicking the title in the navigation bar.

-• User can also increase or decrease the no of products,this feature is provided in the both pages.
+• Users can also increase or decrease the no of products, this feature is provided on both pages.

 Live: https://lognoroy.github.io/Shopping-WEBSITE/